Psychedelic Therapy for Trauma: Why Relationship Matters More Than the Medicine

 A trusted guide helps create a secure environment for clients to explore deep emotional and spiritual material.

-Psychedelics as Catalysts, Not Cures
+Psychedelics Are Catalysts, Not Cures

 Psychedelics can catalyze profound insight, emotional release, and reconnection with parts of the self that have been suppressed.
-But they are not quick fixes.
-True transformation happens through ongoing inner work, integration, and relational safety.

-Why the Relationship Matters in Psychedelic Healing
+Why Relationship Matters in Psychedelic Therapy for Trauma

 Here’s why: